esantanamat/google-alert-project/README.md

 Email address

-Phone Number (to be integrated w twilio later)
+Phone Number (to be integrated w twilio in prod)

 Backend calculates real-time traffic data using **Google Maps API**.